braze-inc/braze-docs/_docs/_help/help_articles/campaigns_and_canvas/conversions_low.md

 For each conversion event that you select per campaign, you set the [deadline][44].
 This means you are setting a time limit within which a conversion must happen in order for it to count towards each respective campaign.

-Please ensure you’ve reviewed Braze's information on [calculating conversions][45] in order to understanding your campaign metrics.
+Check that you’ve reviewed Braze's information on [calculating conversions][45] in order to understanding your campaign metrics.

 Still need help?
 [Open a support ticket]({{site.baseurl}}/support_contact/).